How Will Smartphones Look Like In The Future

 It also featured downloadable content like musical ringtones, games, and comics, and 1seg mobile television.
 They still used custom firmware but did not feature standardized mobile operating systems designed to cater to third-party application development.

-Also read: 10 Types of Developer Jobs: IT Jobs The development lifecycle
+Also read: Top 10 Best Artificial Intelligence Software The development lifecycle

 Outside of the U.S. and Japan, Nokia was one company which was seeing success with its smartphones based on Symbian operating system, the most popular smartphone OS in Europe during the middle to late 2000s.
 Until 2010, Symbian remained the world’s most widely used smartphone operating system.